 Because there’s no such thing as an ordinary trip to Calgary and Banff & Lake Louise.

-Whether it’s ice skating in a snow globe, racing down a bobsleigh track at record speeds, or basking in a historic hot springs, experiences here will stick with you long after you’ve left.
+Whether it’s ice skating in a snow globe or basking in a historic hot springs, experiences here will stick with you long after you’ve left.
 Quintessentially Canadian activities fuel the inner child, and the Western hospitality of these destinations will make you feel right at home.

 If that sounds right up your alley, here are four ways to plan a transformational trip to Calgary and Banff & Lake Louise:

 1. Become One with Nature

 In Banff and Lake Louise, an unforgettable experience is as simple as stepping outside.
 Here, you’re surrounded by nature, and total wilderness is never far away.
 Winter brings its own unique beauty, as a blanket of snow brings stillness to the landscape.
 Frozen lakes, surrounded by epic mountain scenery, are ripe for the most memorable ice skating of your life.
 It gets dark early at this time of year, and the Northern Lights may come out and dance – a truly awesome phenomenon to see with the naked eye.